jetthoughts/jt.github.io/_posts/2010-07-11-geoipcity-on-mac-os.markdown

   --without-GeoIPlib
 {% endhighlight %}

-So you should add include /usr/local/lib to DYNLD_LIBRARY_PATH.
-Or do next: in step of configuration do  `./configure --disable-dependency-tracking  --prefix=/opt/GeoIP` and then next steps from README.
-I suggest do `make clean` before each compiles.
+Then you should add include /usr/local/lib to DYNLD_LIBRARY_PATH.
+Or do the folllowing: in step of configuration do  `./configure --disable-dependency-tracking  --prefix=/opt/GeoIP` and then the next steps from README.
+I suggest do `make clean` before each of compiles.
 And then `sudo gem install geoip_city -- --with-geoip-dir=/opt/GeoIP` to install gem.